zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec17.md

     5. Repeat the following steps for each CDNSKEY record:
        1. Compare the CDNSKEY record with the DNSKEY records.
-       2. If the CDNSKEY record does not match any DNSKEY record then add the name server IP address and key tag to *No Match CDNSKEY With DNSKEY* set.
+       2. If the CDNSKEY record does not match any DNSKEY record then add the name server IP address and the key tag derived from the CDNSKEY record to the *No Match CDNSKEY With DNSKEY* set.
        3. Else, if there is no RRSIG for the DNSKEY RRset created by the DNSKEY record matching the CDNSKEY record then add the name server IP address and key tag of CDNSKEY record to the